-Good Manufacturing Practices (GMP) are a set of product quality regulations that have the force of law and require that manufacturers and packagers of medicines and medical devices take steps to make sure their products are safe, pure and effective.
+Good Manufacturing Practices (GMP) are a set of product quality regulations ensuring that manufacturers and packagers of medicines and medical devices produce safe, pure, and effective products.

-GMPs cover all aspects of production, from raw materials, factory and equipment, manufacturing, personal hygiene, training, packaging and labeling, record keeping, personnel, product testing, and addressing errors and complaints.
+GMPs cover all aspects of production, including raw materials, factory and equipment maintenance, manufacturing processes, personal hygiene, training, packaging, labelling, record keeping, personnel management, product testing, and handling errors and complaints.

-In this article, we are going to dig deep into GMPs and answer many of the misconceptions and misunderstandings about the use and application of GMPs on the factory floor.
+In this article, we will explore GMPs in detail and address common misconceptions and misunderstandings about their use and application on the factory floor.

 Table of Contents